 Dark Chocolate Bark

-- 8 oz dark chocolate, chopped (I used 72% cacao)
+- 8 oz chocolate, chopped (I used 60-72% cacao)

-- 1 oz white candy melts
+- 3 oz candy melts (see note)

-- sprinkles, if desired
+- sprinkles and/or other toppings, if desired

-For Cookie Dough:
+For Cookie Dough

 - Preheat oven to 350° F. Spread the flour out on a baking sheet in an even layer.
 Toast 5-7 minutes.
 Remove from the oven and cool completely (see note).